GeekZoneHQ/web/readme.md

 ```
 ##### Windows 10

-Follow the instructions in the Docker documentation https://docs.docker.com/desktop/windows/install/; the installation varies depending on the Windows 10 edition.
-Docker Desktop for Windows includes Compose, so there is no need to install it separately.
-Once the installion is complete, right-click on the Docker icon in the system tray, and `Switch to Linux Containers` if Docker Desktop is set to Windows Containers.
+1. Follow the instructions in the Docker documentation https://docs.docker.com/desktop/windows/install/; the installation varies depending on the Windows 10 edition.
+2. Right-click on the Docker icon in the system tray, and `Switch to Linux Containers` if Docker Desktop is set to Windows Containers.

-### Running the project in docker containers
+### 2. Run the containers

 An `.env.dev` file under the `web` folder is already existing and provides environment variables to docker-compose.
 1. Make sure Docker is running (Ubuntu: `sudo systemctl restart docker.service` or `service docker.service start`; Windows 10: run Powershell as administrator `Start-Service 'Docker Desktop Service'`)